faudio/faudio/doc/Processors.md

 ### Plugins

-The Audio Engine provides a wrapping functionality for external audio-plugins such as AU or VST.
+The Audio Engine provides a generic wrapping functionality for external audio-plugins such as AU or VST.
 Each instance of a plugin is cast as a distinct processor.
+Each plugin architecture provides its own functionality for loading and initalizing a plugin: for example VST plugins are loaded from binary files while AU plugins are loaded using the CoreServices component manager.

 ### Fluidsynth

-Fluidsynth
+The Audio Engine provides a wrapper for the Fluidsynth synthesizer.
+Fluidsynth generates audio using a collection of sampels known as a SoundFont.